open5e/open5e/content/srd/Spellcasting/casting-a-spell.md

     > if you are incapacitated or if you die.

-The GM might also decide that certain environmental phenomena, such as a wave crashing over you while you’re on a storm-­‐‑tossed ship, require you to succeed on a DC 10 Constitution saving throw to maintain concentration on a spell.
+The GM might also decide that certain environmental phenomena, such as a wave crashing over you while you’re on a storm-­tossed ship, require you to succeed on a DC 10 Constitution saving throw to maintain concentration on a spell.